 Merry Lea has eight miles of hiking trails that pass through a variety of ecosystems and provide opportunities to explore the ecological features of the land.

-The trailheads are marked with a star inside an orange circle on the trail map.
-Trail maps are also available at trailhead boxes.
+The trailheads are marked with a star inside a purple circle on the trail map.
+Trail maps are available at trailhead boxes.